yeoman/yeoman.io/app/_includes/yeoman.wiki/Additional-FAQ.md

 ### Q: I'm getting `yeoman: command not found` when running Yeoman

 You've most likely installed Yeoman through Homebrew which puts Node modules in a path that is usually not in your PATH.
-To work around this, put
+To work around this, open .bash_profile (open -t .bash_profile) and add this line export PATH=/usr/local/share/npm/bin:$PATH

-A friend suggested this to fix it - "export PATH=/usr/local/share/npm/bin:$PATH", so now I can access "yeoman" commands, but it returns this message now instead:

 ### What should I use for documenting my app